WAfework/ECO225-Project/README.md

 This repository contains the paper, notebooks, code and materials for my project on Airbnb pricing determinants in NYC.
+All code is my own and the research question was unique for the course.
+Some findings of the project were also novel (explained further in paper).
 Below you can find important documents and figures related to the project.

 ## Documents